Highway to Heaven: Casting

 Landon personally chose Victor French for the part of Mark Gordon, having become familiar with French and his acting technique while working with him on Little House on the Prairie and Bonanza.

-Quadriplegic actor James Troesh had a small part in the two-part season one episode "A Fresh Batch of Lemonade" as attorney Scotty Wilson.
+Quadriplegic actor James Troesh had a small part in the two-part season-one episode "A Fresh Batch of Lemonade" as attorney Scotty Wilson.
 He later persuaded Landon to do an episode ("A Match Made in Heaven") in which Scotty becomes romantically involved with Mark Gordon's cousin Diane, loosely based on Troesh's real-life romance with his wife.
 Both Troesh and Margie Impert (who played Diane) continued to make appearances on the show during seasons two and three.

 Filming

-The final scene of the two-part pilot episode was filmed along Dawn Road, south of Tucson, Arizona.
+The final scene of the feature-length pilot episode was filmed along Dawn Road, south of Tucson, Arizona.
 Part of this scene was spliced together with footage of Mark picking Jonathan up in his car to form the show's title sequence.
 This additional footage (which does not appear in the story content of any episode) was filmed along Soledad Canyon Road near Acton, California.

 Most scenes of the series were filmed on location in Los Angeles.
 Other filming locations included Simi Valley, Stanislaus National Forest, and Tuolumne County, all in California.
 The second-season episode "To Bind The Wounds" was partially filmed at Davis-Monthan Air Force Base in Tucson, where the World War II B-25 Mitchell Bomber was located.
-Though the crew scouted locations, Landon himself never visited filming locations prior to the shoot, preferring the spontaneity of working in an unfamiliar location and trusting his crew to pick somewhere suited to the script's needs.
+Though the crew scouted locations, Landon himself never visited filming locations before the shoot, preferring the spontaneity of working in an unfamiliar location and trusting his crew to pick somewhere suited to the script's needs.
 Scenes which were filmed on sound stages instead of on location (for purposes of controlled lighting and other special needs) were shot consecutively, with the crew often filming scenes for several different episodes in a single day.
 Mark's car, central to travel by Mark and Jonathan in the series, was a 1977 Ford LTD II.